 “No sooner will they come to you with an argument than we shall reveal to you the truth and properly explain it.”
 (25:33)

-The present day Orientalist writers are not the first to make this discovery of the anachronism.
+The present-day Orientalist writers are not the first to make this discovery of the anachronism.
 The credit goes to the Christians of Najran who, as long as 1400 years ago, raised the same objection and received a prompt reply.
 When Mughira ibn Shu’aib(R) was sent to Najran by Prophet Muhammad(P), the Christians of that area asked him : “Do you read in the Qur’an Mary (mother of Jesus) being mentioned as the sister of Aaron, while you know that Jesus was born long, long time after Moses ?
 As he could not answer, on his return to Medinah, he posed the question to the Prophet, whereupon he said : “They (the people of the old age or Israelites) used to name their children after their Prophets and pious persons who had gone before them.“

 There are quite a number of passages in the Qur’an which shows that Moses(P) and Jesus(P) as two Prophets separated from each other by a long line of Prophets (2:87, 26:18, 20:40, 5:43 – 55).
 The Qur’an has given in detail the history of the two Prophets.
 There is no sense of propriety or balance in the allegation that the author of Qur’an did not know that Moses(P), Aaron(P) and their sister Miriam lived about 1200 years before Jesus(P) and his mother Mary(P).
 No one but those blinded by prejudice could bring this charge against the Qur’an.
-Even an orientalist scholar, who ventured to translate the Qur’an into English, considers the suggestion of anachronism in the incident as absurd:

 Sale, Gerock and others think such a confusion improbable.

-Even, a virulent enemy of Islamic ideology and the Qur’an, D.S.
-Margoliouth admitted:
+Even a virulent enemy of Islamic ideology and the Qur’an, D.S.
+Margoliouth, admitted that :

 Once or twice too, he recollects enough of the Bible to be able to tell the history of Moses and Aaron with an approach of accuracy.

-Owing to some subtle mystery, lineage of Jesus Christ according to New Testament is tainted by four unchaste women, viz., Thamar, Rahab, Ruth and Bathsheba (each happened to be a fallen women) (Matthew 1:1 – 6).
+Owing to some subtle mystery, the lineage of Jesus Christ according to New Testament is tainted by four unchaste women, viz., Thamar, Rahab, Ruth and Bathsheba (each happened to be a fallen woman) (Matthew 1:1 – 6).
 They attributed to Jesus a false pedigree, which had strongly called in question the chastity of Jesus’ grandmother on father’s as well as mother’s side.
 The Qur’anic verse in question (19:28) actually exonerated from such fabrications and traced Jesus’ descendants from the family of Aaron, which was very well known for its piety and devoutness.

 “It rests with God to show the right path.”
 (16:9)